The best motorcycle helmets

-For the warmer months, modular and half face helmets are an obvious choice.
-Although we recommend modular because half face helmets don’t offer as good protection.
-Other features you’ll need in hotter months are removable padding and interiors so that you can wash as they’ll get a bit smelly with time.
+For the warmer months, modular and half-face helmets are an obvious choice.
+However, we recommend modular because half-face helmets don’t offer adequate protection.
+Other features you’ll need in hotter months are removable padding and interiors so that you can wash them as they’ll get a bit smelly with time.

-Sun protection is something you won’t realise until there’s a glare straight in your face, a uv visor will handle this.
-Lastly you want something low weight as heavy helmets are usually more insulated and subsequently are hotter.
+Sun protection is something you won’t realise until its glaring straight in your face, a UV visor will handle this.
+Lastly you want something low weight as heavy helmets are usually more insulated and subsequently a lot hotter.

-Unfortunately there aren’t any helmets specifically designed for cold weather riding although there are types designed specifically for the snow.
+For the winter months, definitely don’t go with a modular or half-face helmet.
+They maximize ventilation which you’ll be wanting to avoid when riding in the winter.
+Unfortunately, there aren’t any helmets specifically designed for cold weather riding, although there are types explicitly designed for the snow.
 What you can do is make sure to avoid helmets designed for the summer months.
-These helmets maximise airflow and have extra expensive sweat management features.
+These helmets maximize airflow and have extra expensive sweat management features.

 Helmet Safety Ratings

-Safety ratings are without a doubt the most important aspect about any helmet, it’s a rarity to come by a helmet without the correct safety ratings but still important to consider.
+Safety ratings are undoubtedly the most crucial aspect of any helmet.
+It’s a rarity to come by a helmet without the correct safety ratings, but it’s still important to consider.
 Here’s helmet safety ratings explained.

-The ECE helmet rating is relatively new but more comprehensive than DOT, although it’s a european rating so any helmets outside of the European Union don’t have to adhere to it.
+The ECE helmet rating is relatively new but more comprehensive than DOT.
+However, it’s a European rating, so any helmets outside of the European Union don’t have to adhere to it.
 ECE.
-ECE has a trustworthy rating system and unlike DOT you can have absolute confidence in its effectiveness.
+ECE has a trustworthy rating system, and unlike DOT, you can have absolute confidence in its effectiveness.

-When choosing a helmet we recommend that it’s ticked off by Snell’s testing, Snell is an independent third party that is the gold standard of testing helmet protection.
+When choosing a helmet we recommend that Snell’s testing ticks it off.
+Snell is an independent third party that is the gold standard of testing helmet protection.
 What they do is buy a helmet at random, not being sent a helmet by a manufacturer but grabbing one off a random store’s shelf.
+They then put this helmet through a series of rigorous tests.

-Then they put this helmet through a series of rigorous tests, their tests are designed for racetracks safety standards So they’re far more rigorous than DOT tests.
-When choosing a helmet we recommend you choose a Snell certified helmet because some manufacturers won’t actually pass Snell’s tests and it’s the best way to distinguish great quality protection.
+Their tests are designed for racetracks safety standards which means they’re far more rigorous than the DOT alternative.
+When choosing a helmet, we recommend you select a Snell-certified helmet because some manufacturers won’t pass Snell’s tests, and it’s the best way to distinguish excellent quality protection.